Romanesco Broccoli are between the sexiest vegs on the planet, they catch the light in a way that, most times than not, you got some gorgeous pics.

 This Roasted Romanesco Broccoli with Béchamel Sauce recipes was done on the spur of the moment, following a very “zero waste approach”, during a brain storming photography session with our Appetibilis Lazio team in Viterbo.

-- First open refrigerator and scan for ingredients: 1 Romanesco, 1 carrot, 1 courgette, 1 onion, rice flour, chickpeas flour and vegetable oil.
+- We opened the refrigerator to scan for ingredients: 1 Romanesco, 1 carrot, 1 courgette, 1 onion, rice flour, chickpeas flour and vegetable oil.

-- Second concoct the recipe with the ingredients available: slice Romanesco, make some vegs broth to use for béchamel sauce.
+- Concocting the recipe with the ingredients available was easy: slice the Broccolo, make some vegs broth to use for the béchamel sauce.